edmundmk/ualyze/README.md

   * Bracket-aware script classification [UAX #24](https://unicode.org/reports/tr24/#Classification_by_Script).
   * Bidirectional algorithm [UAX #9](https://unicode.org/reports/tr9/).

-It depends on a slightly [customised version of UCDN](https://github.com/edmundmk/ucdn) (forked from the original [here](https://github.com/grigorig/ucdn)) to query Unicode properties.

 Ualyze is designed to be used as part of a text layout system.

 For example, when using [FreeType](https://freetype.org) (to render glyphs)